 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Roto-Rooter, headquartered in the US, currently does not have specific carbon emissions data available for recent years, as indicated by the absence of emissions figures in kg CO2e.
+Roto-Rooter, headquartered in the US, currently does not have specific carbon emissions data available for the most recent year, as indicated by the absence of emissions figures.
 The company is a current subsidiary of Roto-Rooter Group, Inc., which may influence its climate commitments and reporting.
 While Roto-Rooter has not set specific reduction targets or initiatives, it is important to note that emissions data may be cascaded from its parent company, Chemed Corporation.
 However, no specific emissions figures or reduction targets have been provided from this source either.
-In the context of the plumbing and drain cleaning industry, companies are increasingly recognising the importance of sustainability and climate action.
-Roto-Rooter’s lack of publicly available emissions data and reduction commitments suggests an opportunity for the company to enhance its climate strategy and align with industry standards.
-Overall, Roto-Rooter appears to be in the early stages of developing its climate commitments, and further transparency regarding its emissions and reduction initiatives would be beneficial for stakeholders and the environment.
+In the context of the industry, Roto-Rooter is expected to align with broader climate commitments and initiatives, such as those outlined by the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP), although specific details on these initiatives are not available at this time.
+Overall, Roto-Rooter appears to be in the early stages of establishing its carbon emissions profile and climate commitments, with no current data or targets disclosed.